Previous Releases

 0.5.1

 This version introduces a new feature to the “Commercial Agreement” component, facilitating base fee payments.
-The following additional DARS should be installed on your Participant:
+The following additional DARs should be installed on your Participant:

 • utility-commercials-v0-0.1.0.dar